Debra Dean

 The Last Bohemians of Greenwich Village

-It’s show and tell (with a little sex)!
-Debra Dean tells the amazing true story of Belgian-American artist Jan Yoors – childhood vagabond, wartime resistance fighter, New York bohemian – and the two women who agreed to share his life and weave the enormous tapestries he designed.
-They hid their polygamous marriage from the world, but nearing the end of her life, Marianne Yoors shared their amazing story with Debra, culminating in the illustrated biography Hidden Tapestry.
-New York Times bestselling author Ross King calls it “one of the most remarkable artistic stories of the twentieth century.”
+It’s show and tell!
+Debra Dean tells the true story of Belgian-American artist Jan Yoors – childhood vagabond, wartime resistance fighter, New York bohemian – and the two women who agreed to share his life and weave the enormous tapestries he designed.
+Nearing the end of her life, Marianne Yoors shared their amazing story with Debra, culminating in the illustrated biography Hidden Tapestry.
+The New York Times bestselling author Ross King called it “one of the most remarkable artistic stories of the twentieth century.”

 Are you ready to bring Hudak On Hollywood to your community?